On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

-The equivalence class of these subspheres is known as \emph{tame}, all other embeddings are called \emph{wild}.
-It is known that all embeddings of $S^1$ into $S^2$ are tame (the Sch\"onflies theorem).
-However, there are wild $2$-spheres in $S^3$, for example, the Alexander horned sphere.
+The equivalence class of these (embeddings of) subspheres is known as \emph{tame}, all other embeddings are called \emph{wild}.
+It is known that all embeddings of $S^1$ into $S^2$ are tame (the Sch\"onflies theorem \cite{rushing73}).
+However, there are wild $2$-spheres in $S^3$, for example, the Alexander horned sphere (see \cite[Page 69]{rushing73} and \cite[Example 2B.2]{hatcher02}).